PratibhaSomashekhara/ProjectEuler/README.md

 > You can open a new tab in one of the web browsers (Chrome).
 > right click and open console.
 > paste the code and call it.
+> All the outputs screen has been uploaded with runtime and output.

 ### **Time Taken to solve the Problems**
-*Took a total of 2.5 Hrs to solve the three problems.*
+*Took a total of 4.5 Hrs to solve the three problems.*